pxl-research/pixie-ops/README.md

-# TODO: write decent readme
-This is an attempt to create a simple DevOps/MLOps framework to quickly deploy cloud native applications on Kubernetes.
+# pixie-ops
+pixie-ops is a lightweight MLops/devops framework on top of Kubernetes & Terraform (OpenTofu) which simplifies cloud-native deployment to the same complexity level as Docker Compose.
+Ideal for demo's and proof-of-concepts in AI, machine learning pipelines and RAG.
+Works locally on minikube and on Azure cloud via push.
+Can pull images, but does not do CI/CD.
+You have to push everything into production via tofu/terraform apply whenever you want for maximum control and to avoid complex CI/CD madness.
+In research, we like to keep it simple!:tm:
+<sub><sup>But we want to provide stakeholders a working Kubernetes cluster which can make transistion into production easier.</sup></sub>

+## Feature list and restrictions
+The following features have been ported over from Docker compose into our own framework:
+* Currently only runs on-premise via minikube on Linux (Ubuntu/Debian) and WSL2 (Ubuntu/Debian) on Windows.
+* TODO: list everything else

+In order to simplify deployment significantly, the following restrictions and assumptions have been made:
+* TODO: list everything

-Please ignore everything below currently!
+NOTE: Please ignore everything below currently!

-## Installation on Ubuntu (native or WSL2 on Windows):
+## Installation on Ubuntu/Debian (native or WSL2 on Windows):
 The following dependencies are needed:
 * Docker:
 ```